lsnidero/keycloak-spid-provider/README.md

 #### Other attributes

-All of the other SPID attributes are optional and follow the same convention.
+All the other SPID attributes are optional and follow the same convention.
 Refer to the following table as a guide:

 | Name            | Mapper Type             | Attribute Name   | User Attribute Name   |
 |-----------------|-------------------------|------------------|-----------------------|